 - Pasta noodles made from semolina or refined wheat flour

 - Red or processed meats

 Coping with the symptoms of PCOS may no doubt leave you feeling frustrated many times.
 However, taking the proactive steps to improve your health can give a boost to your mood and also reduce your symptoms.
-Create a good food/bad food list and follow it.
+Create a 'beneficial food' list and a list of 'foods to be had infrequently' and follow it.
 Consult your dietitian to increase the number of food items you can have.
 Keep in mind that it is always best to consult your doctor before making any drastic changes to your diet and lifestyle.